Increasing Diversity & Inclusion in the Legal Academy

 Program Overview

-The Hastie Fellowship is a two-year program that provides aspiring scholars with an outstanding opportunity to prepare for a career in law teaching.
+The Hastie Fellowship is a two-year program that supports aspiring scholars in preparation for a career in law teaching.
 Fellows pursue a scholarly agenda of their choice, typically prepare two pieces for publication, and receive mentoring in both their teaching and scholarly work.

 Two-year Program